Louis Isaac Rabinowitz

-Louis Rabinowitz (לואיס רבינוביץ; 1984–1906) was an Orthodox rabbi, historian and philologist of the 20th century.
+Louis Rabinowitz (Hebrew: לואיס רבינוביץ 1984–1906) was an Orthodox rabbi, historian and philologist of the 20th century.

 Biography

 Louis Rabinowitz was born in Edinburgh, Scotland, and was descendant of a long lineage of Lithuanian Rabbis.
 His lineage to Rabbi Meir Katzenellenbogen, the Maharam of Padua, and to the House of David, is detailed in The Unbroken Chain.
 He was the Grandson of Rabbi Eliezer Simcha Rabinowitz of Lomza, and son of Rabbi Jacob Rabinowitz, who immigrated from Eastern Europe to become the Rabbi of Edinburgh at the end of the nineteenth century, and later moved to London, where he became the Rabbi of the Montagu Road Beth Hamedrash in Hackney.

 Louis Rabinowitz was related to many distinguished Rabbis.
 His brother, Eliezer Simcha Rabinowitz, was the Rabbi in Kingsbury, London; Cape Town, South Africa, Newcastle-upon-Tyne, Hull, and finally of Cheadle in Manchester.
 His brother-in-law, Rabbi Dr. Julius Newman was the Rabbi of the Notting Hill community in London, and another brother-in-law was the noted synagogue stained glass window designer, David Hillman, son of Rabbi Shmuel Hillman of Glasgow and brother-in-law of Rabbi Yitzhak HaLevi Herzog, the first Chief Rabbi of Israel.
 Hillman's windows are to be found in many of the major London synagogues, such as St. John's Wood, Marble Arch, the Central Synagogue, Hampstead Garden Suburb, the New Synagogue (Egerton Road) and the Hendon Synagogue, as well as at the Renanim Synagogue in Jerusalem.
 His sister, Dr. Fanny Rabinowitz, who immigrated to Israel from London in the early 1950s, was a well known Jerusalem doctor who was influential in founding the nursing school at the Hadassah Hospital.
 She was also a recipient of the Yakir Yerushalayim ("Worthy Citizen of Jerusalem") award, making her and Louis the only sister and brother combination to have been so honoured.